 GMVEMSC; NTR

-MMRS/RMRS; Mr. Gerstner; Working on addiction, resource cards, and Narcan distribution policies.
+MMRS/RMRS; Mr. Gerstner; Working on addiction resource cards, and Narcan distribution policies.
 Formulating a job paid for RHNS for every hospital, EMS, and dispatch center.
 A Covid and respiratory flow chart for the city of Dayton is being formulated.
 The LE 115 algorithm is being uses a draft for DeCoach.
 GDAHA anticipating a pilot program for long-term care documentation communications.
 There has been a substantial increase in material being disseminated that is encouraging HVEs.

 Adjourn; 1021